A Drawdown Lifetime Mortgage

 The full amount you are entitled to borrow depends on your age, the value of your home and the equity available.
 This amount is then pre-approved for you to draw on as and when you need to.

-What if I later need to borrow more?
+What if I need to borrow more at a later date?

 When you’ve accessed all your agreed funds you might be able to borrow more.
 This depends on the future value of your home, your current age and how much you’ve already borrowed.